lupyuen/lupyuen.github.io/src/sourdough.md

     Allow the dough to rise for 3 hours.
 The dough should reach almost the brim of the Bread Bucket.

+1. While waiting 3 hours: Do 3 more rounds of [Stretch and Fold](https://www.theperfectloaf.com/how-to-stretch-and-fold-sourdough-bread-dough/) inside the Bread Bucket.
+(30 mins between each round of Stretch and Fold)

+    Makes the bread super floofy!

-1. Refrigerate overnight the whole Bread Bucket (covered with Dry Towel) for slow rising, before baking the next day.
+1. Refrigerate overnight (9 hours) the whole Bread Bucket (covered with Dry Towel) for slow rising (yep it will still rise), before baking the next day.

     (Not the freezer!)